mohameda4333/sep10-freedom-project/prep/plan.md

 * Style the website with lines like shown in the wireframe
 * Add different colors for background
 * Add font for different titles
+* Add dropdown menu
+* Add information in cards
+* Add interactive Aframe models
+* Fix navbar
+* Make it responsive
+* Add part A
+* Add more information about topic instead of inventions